A quick guide to Castle Crags State Park

 Castle Crags State Park is a hidden gem in Northern California.
-Mere yards from the I-5, Castle Crags State Park offers fantastic hiking, camping, and adventures for nearly all skill levels.
-Plus, for those looking to hike on the PCT, the famous trail cuts through the park, offering trail goers a chance to hike this scenic trail.
+Mere yards from the I-5, this park offers fantastic hiking, camping, and adventures for nearly all skill levels.
+Plus, for those looking to hike on the PCT, the famous trail cuts through the park, offering trailgoers a chance to hike this scenic trail.

-Below we’ll quickly dive into Castle Crags State Park and why you should stop on your drive through the area.
+Below, we’ll quickly dive into Castle Crags State Park and why you should stop on your drive through the area.

 How to Spend a Day (or Two) at Castle Crags State Park